2cd/zsh/README.md

 11.No other systems tested.
 For example:**GuixSD**,etc.
-I think you can resolve dependencies yourself.
+You can refer to [the environment file](https://github.com/2moe/tmoe-zsh/blob/master/tools/environment), and I think you can resolve dependencies yourself.
 The relevant dependencies are `zsh git pv wget tar xz newt(whiptail)`
 If you are using Unix, then configure it manually.